Purpose

 - forward-looking volatility forecasts

-- regime classification (trend vs chop, high-vol vs low-vol)
+- regime classification (risk_on vs risk_off vs transitioning)

 That absence creates structural issues: